zamanali23/ZamanAli-Portfolio/index.md

 <img src="images/seoul-bikes.jpeg?raw=true"/>

-<b>Skills Used:</b> Python, Numpy, Pandas, SKLearn,Seabourn,Linear Regression
+<b>Skills Used:</b> Python, Numpy, Pandas, SKLearn,Seaborn,Linear Regression

 **Project Objective:** By predicting the bike rental demand in advance from weather forcast, Bike rental company position the bike according to customers' demand resulting in increase in the bike utilization.